Ken Giles: Minor leagues

-Giles was drafted by the Philadelphia Phillies in the seventh round of the 2011 Major League Baseball draft, and he signed with the club despite initially committing to transfer to play college baseball for the University of Arizona.
-He made his professional debut with the Gulf Coast Phillies that year, and made three appearances with the team, pitching to a 5.79 ERA, and averaging 5.8 walks per 9 innings.
+Giles was drafted by the Philadelphia Phillies in the seventh round, with the 241st overall selection, of the 2011 Major League Baseball draft, and he signed with the club despite initially committing to transfer to play college baseball for the University of Arizona.
+He made his professional debut with the Gulf Coast League Phillies that year, and made three appearances with the team, pitching to a 5.79 ERA, and averaging 5.8 walks per 9 innings.

-He opened the 2012 season with the Low-A Lakewood BlueClaws, and after finding success there – he recorded five saves and a 3.61 ERA, working mostly as a reliever (although occasionally as a starter) – he earned a promotion to the Class A-Advanced Clearwater Threshers, with whom he worked solely out of the bullpen, and posted a 3.07 ERA and .183 batting average against (BAA).
+Giles opened the 2012 season with the Low-A Lakewood BlueClaws, and after finding success there – he recorded five saves and a 3.61 ERA, working mostly as a reliever (although occasionally as a starter) – he earned a promotion to the High-A Clearwater Threshers, with whom he worked solely out of the bullpen, and posted a 3.07 ERA and .183 batting average against (BAA).